Azure/Azure-Sentinel/Parsers/ASimDns/ARM/CiscoUmbrella/README.md

 # Cisco Umbrella ASIM DNS Normalization Parser

-This template deploys the ASIM DNS schema parser for Cisco Umbrella, a part of the Azure Sentinel Information Mode.
+This template deploys the ASIM DNS schema parser for Cisco Umbrella.
+The parser is a part of the Azure Sentinel Information Mode.

 The Azure Sentinel Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Azure Sentinel workspace.